Skip to content

 Beaches

 Mykonos has great number of beaches and most of them are extremely spectacular.
 Some of the common beaches are Elia, Lia and Kalo Livadi which are relatively crowded.
-Agios Loannis is popular with families.
+Agios Ioannis is popular with families.
 For youngsters, Platys, Gialos and Psarrou beaches are recommended.
 If you are crowd friendly, you may not want to miss the best and busiest beaches like Paradise, Super Paradise and Paraga.
 A gentle reminder that nudity is normal in these beaches.

 Museum